1.0 Introduction

 The percentage of your AWS assets that are quantum safe.

-Total number of vulnerable keys out of the overall AWS keys.
+Total number of Vulnerable keys out of the overall AWS keys.

-Total number of vulnerable services out of the overall AWS services.
+Total number of Vulnerable services out of the overall AWS services.

 NOTE

-Total number of vulnerable accounts in the selected AWS connection.
+Total number of Vulnerable accounts in the selected AWS connection.

-7.2.1 PQC Vulnerability by Keys – AWS Connection
+5.2.1 PQC Vulnerability by Keys – AWS Connection

 The PQC Vulnerability by Keys Sunburst chart visually represents the distribution of keys across various levels of PQC readiness within your AWS connection.